 SymptomsBy Mayo Clinic staff

-Signs and symptoms of primary lateral sclerosis typically take years to progress.
+Signs and symptoms of primary lateral sclerosis (PLS) usually take years to progress.
 They include:

 - Stiffness, weakness and spasticity in your legs